 The use of summaries of key findings by many academic and scientific journals is well established.
 Once an article is accepted for publication the author is required to submit those key findings.
 What isn’t so widely established, but has undoubtedly spread in popularity is the use of highlights.

+While the highlights are only available online, the purpose is designed to create greater visibility and discoverability, which tends to lead to greater readership and a possible higher citation count.
+In a word, the highlights give a paper advantage in the digital publication.
 They make it possible for search engines to find a manuscript and match it to an interested audience.
 In terms of discoverability, the highlights widen the reach of the research by making interested colleagues across a larger spectrum aware of the article.
 Aside from distribution, greater awareness and accessibility creates the opportunity for further collaboration.

 When creating the highlights an effective method to keep in mind is to use the following key criteria:

 A good model to follow is to provide three to five highlights, with each one not exceeding 85 characters, including spaces.

 Communicating the Core

 In research, the details tend to be the focus of the writing.
 Yes, details are important, especially if they are challenging, much more so to allow a peer to reproduce the experience in the research.
 However, the details of the process or experiments are not the nature of the research.
 It is for this reason that the details shouldn’t be the highlights.
 The nature is the WHY factor.

 Why is the research taking place in the first place?